ziirish/burp-ui/docs/usage.rst

 `Burp-UI`_ provides some authentication backends in order to restrict access only to granted users.
-There are currently two different backends:
+There are currently three different backends:

 - `LDAP`_
 - `Basic`_
+- `Local`_

 To disable the *authentication* backend, set the *auth* option of the ``[Global]`` section of your `burpui.cfg`_ file to *none*: